questdb/documentation/third-party-tools/redpanda-connect.md

 ---
-title: Redpanda Connect (Benthos) Component
+title: Redpanda Connect (Benthos)
-description:
-    Redpanda Connect, formerly known as Benthos, ships with a QuestDB output component that can be used as a sink for your stream processing data
+description: Redpanda Connect, formerly known as Benthos, ships with a QuestDB output component that can be used as a sink for your stream processing data
 ---

 import Screenshot from "@theme/Screenshot"